-Join Scott Hirsch for an in-depth discussion in this video Creating fades to smooth out audio edits, part of Audio for Film and Video with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Creating fades to smooth out audio edits, part of Pro Tools: Audio for Film and Video.

 Fades and crossfades are huge helpers we can use as we smooth over the…transitions in our dialog tracks.…But before we use any fades, let's look at our default fade preferences.…Go to Pro Tools > Preferences and in the Editing tab we have our Default Fade Settings.…Let's take a look at the Crossfade, for example.…By default, Pro Tools sets it up as an Equal Gain crossfade.…Actually, what we want to be using mostly in post-production is an Equal Power crossfade.…On an Equal Power crossfade, the midpoint attenuates 3 dBs, and we should use…this for crossing two regions that contain separate material.…

 There may be a time when we use Equal Gain crossfades, but we really only want to…use them when we are cutting two sections on the same piece of audio, fading and…overlapping the same sound.…It attenuates 6 dBs at the midpoint and prevents any unwanted increase in volume at the cut.…So let's change that back to Equal Power, and we will change our fade in and our…fade out to Equal Power as well.
 Let me hit OK.…